 - Your setting should be "Load From File"

 - Ensure the .cln file is on the top-most level of the SD card and not embedded within any files.
-It will not read the file if embedded into a file tree.
+It will not read the file if placed into a file tree.

-- The file's .cln extension in the name of the file is not required; however it has been observed that toggling the "Clone Start" parameter to TRUE continues to yield a FILE NOT OPENED in the clone status.
+- It has been observed that toggling the "Clone Start" parameter to TRUE continues to yield a FILE NOT OPENED in the clone status.
 If this occurs, include the .cln portion in the file name ("clone.cln" instead of "clone").
-This should force the file to open and has been observed to rectify the "file not opened" issue if all other conditions are met.
+The file's .cln extension in the dialog box is not normally required, but this should force the file to open and has been observed to rectify the "file not opened" issue if all other conditions are met.

 - This may be necessary if you have been moving the file across multiple computers before saving it to the SD card.